xenia-project/xenia/README.md

 ### What about Linux/OSX?

 The project is designed to support non-Windows platforms but until it's running games it's not worth the maintenance burden.
-If you're a really passionate Linux/OSX-based developer and want to help out, run Bootcamp/VM and contribute an OpenGL 4 driver - that'll be the most difficult part in porting to non-Windows platforms.
+OSX will likely remain unsupported until Apple supports OpenGL 4.3 or higher.

 ### What kind of GPU do I need?

-DirectX 11 support is required.
-To get full speed and compatibility Mantle may be required in the future.
+DirectX 11/OpenGL 4.5 support is required.
+To get full speed and compatibility D3D12 or GL-next may eventually be required.

 ### Have you heard of LLVM/asmjit/jitasm/luajit/etc?